-A StripChart data sheet plots the value of from 1 to 16 single scalar data items, such as a meter readout or a waveform measurement, on a scrolling horizontal graticule.
+A StripChart data sheet plots the value of from 1 to 16 single scalar data items, such as a waveform measurement, on a scrolling horizontal graticule.
 Although you can monitor up to 16 values in a StripChart data sheet, for practical reasons you will probably not want to measure more than two or three variables per data sheet.